The system of partial differential equations for the $C_{_0}$ function: Introduction

 Our presentation is organized as follows.
 We briefly mention some typical results of the massive $C_{_0}$ function in section \ref{sec2} at first.
 Then we present in detail our analyses on the massless $C_{_0}$ function in section \ref{sec3}, the $C_{_0}$ function with one nonzero virtual mass in section \ref{sec4}, and the $C_{_0}$ function with three equally virtual masses in section \ref{sec5}, respectively.
-In section \ref{sec6}, we recognize the system of linear PDEs as the stationary conditions of a functional under some restrictions according to Hamilton¡¯s principle, which is convenient to numerically continue the scalar integral to the whole parameter space with the finite element method.
-Finally our conclusions are summarized in section \ref{sec7}.
-The results on the $C_{_0}$ function with two equally virtual masses\cite{Feng2018-1}, the scalar integrals for two-loop planar, and non-planar vertices\cite{Feng2019-1,Feng2019-2}, are presented elsewhere.
+In section \ref{sec6}, we recognize the system of linear PDEs as the stationary conditions of a functional under some restrictions according to Hamilton's principle, which is convenient to numerically continue the scalar integral to the whole parameter space with the finite element method.
+The conclusions are summarized in section \ref{sec7} and some tedious formulae are presented in the appendixes.